Many call themselves “futurists” — Bryan actually knows how to do it.

 Thomas Piketty, one of the most important economists of our time, guru of economic inequality, offers some brief and pithy observations on student debt in American higher education.
 Let’s break it down.
 First, the general observation: [T]he amount of household … Continue reading

 It seems like the fact of drastic educational inequality is becoming more widely known in the United States of 2015.
-At the same time, gaps of race and class are widening and normalizing.
-And we refuse to do anything about it, … Continue reading
+At the same time, gaps of race and class are widening and normalizing. buy finasteride online buy finasteride no prescription generic … Continue reading

 I’m halfway through Thomas Piketty’s Capital in the 21st Century.
 It was some major implications for the future, including the future of education.
 In this post I’d like to share some impressions of the book upon reaching its halfway point. … Continue reading